chica25/All_About_Bagels_main_page/README.md

-# All_About_Bagels_main_page
+#
-A simple one page that's mobile friendly with navigation links.
+A simple page that's mobile friendly with navigation links.